 One idea: look at products that real customers have purchased together in the past.
 If you sell clothing, maybe there’s a specific shirt and pants that match up well.
 If you sell food, look for some specific cuts of meat that are often purchased in pairs or higher counts.

 Finally, consider products that may be needed in sets.
-By this we mean things like sets of dishes, towels, or utensils for those moving in together.
+For example: dishes, towels, or kitchen utensils.
 Or maybe it’s a set of makeup brushes for someone learning to apply makeup.
 Consumers who already have these things won’t need a full set, but newlyweds, new homeowners, teenagers, etc. certainly do.

 To recap, you can create a successful bundle by thinking about:

 - Products that customers are already buying together (ex. matching clothing),